suned/stateless/README.md

 In words `throw` returns an effect that just yields `e` and never returns.
 Because of this signature, if you assign the result of `throw` to a variable, you have to annotate it.
 But there is no meaningful type to annotate it with.
 So you're better off using the somewhat strange looking syntax `return (yield from throw(e))`.

-At a slightly higher level you can use `stateless.throws` that just catches exceptions and yields them as an effect
+More conveniently you can use `stateless.throws` that just catches exceptions and yields them as an effect

 ```python
 from stateless import Depend, throws